DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ### Authenticating a transaction

-Cielo offers 3DS 2.0 as a service, which is a transaction authenticating protocol.
-Authentication is optional for credit cards and required for debit cards, by demand of issuing banks and card brands.
+Cielo offers 3DS 2.0, a transaction authenticating protocol.
+Authentication is optional for credit cards transactions and required for debit cards transaction, as determined by issuing banks and card brands.

 To integrate the authentication to your transactions:

 1. **Integrate the 3DS 2.0 script** to your payment page, as instructed on the [3DS guide](https://developercielo.github.io/en/manual/3ds){:target="\_blank"};
-2. In the **transaction request** of credit or debit, **send the aditional node** `ExternalAuthentication`, as the following examples.
+2. In the credit or debit **transaction request**, **send the aditional node** `ExternalAuthentication`, as the following examples.

 <aside class="notice">The 3DS 1.0 authentication is being discontinued by the card brands.
 New integrations should follow the 3DS 2.0 protocol.</aside>